w3c/wai-arrm/content/wcag-sc.md

 # Translate the Community Group and Working Group names.
 Leave the acronyms in English.
 footer: >
    <p><strong>Editors and contributors:</strong> See ACKNOWLEDGEMENTS.</p>
    <p>Developed through the <a href="https://www.w3.org/community/arrm/">Accessibility Roles and Responsibilities Mapping (ARRM) Community Group</a> at W3C.
-Initially developed with the Accessibility Education and Outreach Working Group (<a href="https://www.w3.org/WAI/about/groups/eowg/">EOWG</a>).</p>
+Initially developed with the Accessibility Education and Outreach Working Group (<a href="https://www.w3.org/WAI/about/groups/eowg/">EOWG</a>).
+You are also welcome to join the <a href="https://www.w3.org/community/arrm/">ARRM Community Group</a> to contribute.</p>

 inline_css: |